 - Brief the chairperson to make sure everyone gets a say.
 Aside from keeping the meeting to time, running the agenda and focusing everyone on the meeting objective, one of the key roles of the chairperson should be to hold the space so that everyone gets an equal chance to speak.
 This can involve stepping in when one person is dominating the conversation, and inviting opinions from those who haven't spoken as much.

 - Offer assertiveness training to give people more confidence.
 This can be either done for the whole team or for individuals.
-The aim here is not to turn everyone into an extrovert — having a mix of different personality types within a team is extremely beneficial, as we explore in our post about writing better job specs (link) — but instead to give everyone, regardless of their level of introversion or extroversion, the confidence to speak up whenever they want to.
+The aim here is not to turn everyone into an extrovert — having a mix of different personality types within a team is extremely beneficial — but instead to give everyone, regardless of their level of introversion or extroversion, the confidence to speak up whenever they want to.
 For a limited time, we're offering free therapist-moderated small team sessions, including sessions on confidence.
 You can learn more and book a session (or multiple sessions) for your team here.

 - Do trust-building exercises to build a space comfortable enough to speak up in.
-People speak up more when they feel like they're in a psychologically safe environment (link).
-We've done what's called the 'personal histories' exercise a few times before, which can help teammates to see each other as human beings with other life priorities and fears and hardships and dreams.
+People speak up more when they feel like they're in a psychologically safe environment.
+At Spill, we've done what's called the 'personal histories' exercise (taken from 'The Five Dysfunctions of a Team' by Patrick Lenconi) a few times before, which can help teammates to see each other as human beings with other life priorities and fears and hardships and dreams.
 It helps us to feel more comfortable around each other.
 Give a few prompts for each person to talk through their personal history: number of siblings, what life was like growing up, experience at school, first job, worst job, and so on.
 Ask each person to speak for around 10 minutes, with 10 minutes for questions.
 Often the questions are the most interesting part.

-Before diving into improving social sensitivity in your teams, it's worth taking a pulse check on where you're at right now.
+Before diving into improving social sensitivity in your teams, it's worth taking a pulse check on where your teams are at right now.
 You can ask team members to take this open version of the 'Reading the Mind in the Eyes' test (free, 10min) and put their percentile into an anonymous spreadsheet.
 (The results page at the end gives both a score and a percentile).

 Once you have a baseline of how socially sensitive your teams are now, you can track the effects of measures to improve their social sensitivity over time.
 Here are a few that we've found really helpful in our teams at Spill: